Indomethacin: 7 things you should know

 - NSAIDs (including indomethacin) have been associated with an increased risk of stroke or heart attack.
 The risk may be higher in patients with pre-existing cardiovascular conditions and with higher dosages.
 Indomethacin is considered to carry a high risk for cardiovascular-related side effects compared with other NSAIDs.

-- Oral and rectal preparations are not available over-the-counter (have to be prescribed).
+- Prescription-only.
+Oral and rectal preparations are not available over-the-counter (have to be prescribed).

 - May not be suitable for some people including those with kidney disease, a history of stomach ulcers or other gastrointestinal disorders, with pre-existing cardiovascular disease, or following coronary artery bypass graft surgery.
 Should not be used by children aged less than 14 years and during pregnancy.